 Polish violinist Kaja Nowak plays as soloist and chamber musician throughout Europe.
-Having made her solo debut with the Rzeszów Philharmonic
+Having made her concerto debut with the Rzeszów Philharmonic

 Orchestra in Poland at the age of thirteen, she has since performed with orchestras in Poland, Germany, Belgium and the Netherlands.
 As a chamber

 musician, Kaja has collaborated with artists such as Ivry Gitlis, Philippe Graffin, Jean-Marc Philips Varjabedian, Gary Hoffman, Nobuko Imai or

 Christian Ivaldi among others, as well as with many exciting musicians of her generation.
 She has been invited to perform at chamber music

-festivals in France, Italy, Belgium and the Netherlands such as Schiermonnikoog, Consonances, Musique de Chambre a Giverny, Resonances,
+festivals such as Schiermonnikoog, Consonances, Musique de Chambre a Giverny, Resonances,

 Midis-Minimes, Rome Chamber Music Festival; she has also participated in the Open Chamber Music sessions at IMS Prussia Cove in the UK.
 Kaja